Perivel/solidus-redesign/README.md

 # SolidusJS
-Solidus is a plug-and-play Server-Side Rendering solution for SolidJS.
-With Solidus, you can easily add Server-Side Rendering to any existing SolidJS application with minimal effort.
+Solidus is a plug-and-play Server-Side Rendering solution for SolidJS written in TypeScript.

-> **Note**: SolidusJS is still under development.
-Some features may not work yet.
+> **Note**: This repository will eventually be merged with the [Main SolidusJS Repository](https://github.com/Perivel/solidus-js) upon completion of the [SolidHack](https://hack.solidjs.com/) hackathon.
+We are just continuing work in this repository because the main repository cannot be updated during the voting period of the Hackathon.

 ## Installation
-To install Solidus, add the dependencies with NPM:
+SolidusJS is still not yet released.
+However, when we do release it, you'll be able to follow the below instructions to begin using Solidus.
 ```
 npx create-solidus-app <my-app>
 ```